tatarenstas/Perceptron/README.md

 # Perceptron
-A simple neural network is written in the Python Numpy library
+A simple neural network is written in the Python library - Numpy